-A. Meetings

-1. Regular Meetings
+- A. Meetings - 1.
+Regular Meetings

-A schedule of the regular meetings of the school board shall be kept on file at the school district office.
+A schedule of the regular meetings of the school board shall be kept on file at its primary the school district offices.
 If the school board decides to hold a regular meeting at a time or place different from the time or place stated in its regular meeting schedule, it shall give the same notice of the meeting as for a special meeting.

-2. Special Meetings
+- 2. Special Meetings - a.

-- a.
 For a special meeting, the school board shall post written notice of the date, time, place, and purpose of the meeting on the principal bulletin board of the school district or on the door of the school board's usual meeting room if there is no principal bulletin board.
 The school board's actions at the special meeting are limited to those topics included in the notice. - b.
 The notice shall also be mailed or otherwise delivered to each person who has filed a written request for notice of special meetings.
 This notice shall be posted and mailed or delivered at least three days before the date of the meeting. - c.
+This notice shall be posted and mailed or delivered at least three days before the date of the meeting.
 As an alternative to mailing or otherwise delivering notice to persons who have filed a written request, the school board may publish the notice once, at least three days before the meeting, in the official newspaper of the school district or, if none, in a qualified newspaper of general circulation within the area of the school district. - d.
 A person filing a request for notice of special meetings may limit the request to particular subjects, in which case the school board is required to send notice to that person only concerning those particular subjects. - e.
 The school board will establish an expiration date on requests for notice of special meetings and require refiling once each year.
-Not more than sixty (60) days before the expiration date of request for notice, the school board shall send notice of the refiling requirement to each person who filed during the preceding year.

-3. Emergency Meetings

-a.
-An emergency meeting is a special meeting called because of circumstances that, in the school board's judgment, require immediate consideration.
+Not more than sixty (60) days before the expiration date of request for notice, the school board shall send notice of the refiling requirement to each person who filed during the preceding year. - 3.
+Emergency Meetings - An emergency meeting is a special meeting called because of circumstances that, in the school board's judgment-of the school board, require immediate consideration.

-[Note: While the statute leaves the question to the board of whether the circumstances require immediate consideration at an emergency meeting, advisory opinions of the Minnesota Commissioner of Administration would limit such meetings to responding to natural disasters or health epidemics caused by an event such as an accident or terrorist attack.]
+[Note: While the statute leaves the question to the board of whether the circumstances require immediate consideration at an emergency meeting, the advisory opinions of the Minnesota Commissioner of Administration would limit such meetings to responding to natural disasters or health epidemics caused by an event such as an accident or terrorist attack.]